Skip to content

 File Location

 Once uploaded, Font files are stored in TCM's asset directory.
-This means you can delete the File from your host OS after it's been uploaded into TCM.
+This means you can delete the file from your host OS after it's been uploaded into TCM.

 Color

 The color of the Font to use in the Title Card.
 If unspecified, then the Card's default Font color is used instead.
+An inline color swatch beside the label updates as you type.

 This variable supports all color formats and names supported by ImageMagick.
 This includes hexcodes, rgb(), rgba(), hsl(), hsla(), hsb(), hsba(), and color names.